mulasik/wta/README.md

 **TEXT UNIT (TU)**: In order to accurately track the content of each TPSF version, we propose the concept of a text unit.
 We consider that the full content of a given text version can be split into text units in such a way that each character produced, including whitespaces, belongs to one text unit.
 We distinguish between two main types of text units: SPSFs and interspace.

 **SENTENCEHOOD DEGREE**: A set of properties of a text unit which indicates to what extend the given text unit can be classified as a sentence.
 We distinguish between 5 sentencehood criteria: mechanical completeness, conceptual completeness, syntactic completeness, mechanical correctness, and grammatical correctness.

+**MECHANICAL COMPLETENESS**: It refers to the existence of a sentence frame: the capital letter at the beginning and the final punctuation mark at the end of a sentence6.
+The classification of a sentence as mechanically complete is based on its surface representation, which is the visible product of writing.

+**CONCEPTUAL COMPLETENESS**: We define the conceptual completeness of a sentence under production as a state when the writer seems to be satisfied with the sentence content.
+When working with keystroke logging data, we clearly do not know the writer’s intention.
+Hence, when deciding on a sentence’s conceptual completeness, we can only speculate.
+We base the speculations on writers’ behavioural data: when the writer puts a final punctuation mark at the end of a word sequence and moves on with the writing process by producing or editing a different sentence (as opposed to revising the current sentence), we interpret their behaviour as a signal that they consider the sentence as complete.

+**SYNTACTIC COMPLETENESS**: We restrict our definition of syntactic completeness to the existence of a main clause with a lexical or pronominal subject and a predicate in the form of a finite verb form that agrees with the subject in person and number.

+**MECHANICAL CORRECTNESS**: We classify a sentence as mechanically correct if it does not contain any punctuation, spelling, or capitalisation errors.

+**GRAMMATICAL CORRECTNESS**: A grammatically correct sentence is a form which “should not be corrigible”.
+As we are working with sentences under production which often contain incomplete grammatical structures, typos, and/or incomplete words, we limit the grammatical correctness check to the sequence of mechanically correct words and exclude the remaining words.
+We also do not take into consideration the completeness of the grammatical structure, meaning a sentence can be classified as grammatically correct even if missing obligatory constituents.

 **SPSF (sentence produced so far)**: A text unit which holds textual content as opposed to an interspace, which is used to separate SPSFs from each other and to structure the text.
 In order to distinguish between full-fledged sentences and sequences of characters that do not meet the sentencehood criteria, we introduce two types of SPSFs: a sentence (SEN) and a sentence candidate (SEC).